jmkelly/GooseHtml/readme.md

 - [x] Why? - done see docs
 - [x] setup github page for docs
 - [x] How to use in readme
+- [x] ci/cd pipeline to build and release to nuget